 The article sheds light on some of the most important document control best practices:

-Establish Intelligent Business Rules
+Establish Intelligent Business Rules for Document Control

 Intelligent business rules eliminate inefficiencies and confusion in a process by ensuring conditional routing to key recipients depending on the specific business process.
 These rules also can include delegation rules to route documents to an assigned substitute when the primary contact isn’t available, or escalation rules to notify responsible parties when documents pending review aren’t reviewed on time.